xacaciax/xacaciax/about.md

 #### When juggling, some items get dropped.

 In my most recent role where, I own a pretty large surface area and have also recently taken on more of a leadership role on the team.
 At this stage in my career, there is ALWAYS more to be done than can be done.
-Some things just arent' going to get done.
-I have been working on systems of capture to and prioritization to ensure that I have agency in what does and does not get prioritized.
+Some things just aren't going to get done.
+I have been working on systems of capture and prioritization to ensure that I have agency in what does and does not get prioritized.
 In addition to this, I have been working on only commiting to things that I know I can follow through on or delegate.

 #### Heart first, head second.

-There is this stigma that engineers are extremely rational, and therefore imlicitly also less prone to making emotional decisions.
+There is this widely accepted belief that engineers are extremely rational, and therefore implicitly also less prone to making emotional decisions.
 I am both female and a woman, I am very in touch with my emotions and sensetive to the emotions of those around me.
 I love the empirical nature of the the engineering process.
 In my experience, all the engineers that I have worked with so far are no less emotional than me when it comes to making decisions.
 I wish we were all more honest about this.
 The more honest we are about how our emotions effect our decision making, the better decisions we will make.
 I list this as a quirk because working in tech this feels counter-cultural.
 Communicating mission, casting vision, and leading people generally requires HEART first!

 ### My Story